CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 </pre>

 <span class="description">
-Webhooks allow you to subscribe to notifications about events that occur on Asana resources (e.g., tasks, projects, stories, etc.)
+Webhooks allow you to subscribe to notifications about events that occur on Asana resources (e.g., tasks, projects, stories, etc.).

-For a more detailed explanation of webhooks see [Overview of Webhooks](/docs/overview-of-webhooks)
+For a more detailed explanation of webhooks see the [overview of webhooks](/docs/overview-of-webhooks).
 </span>

 </section>